VFerrari/OperationalResearch/README.md

 **Project 6**: Genetic Algorithm metaheuristic for the MAX-QBFPT problem.
 Grade: 10/10.

+**Project 7**: Not available, revise other final project proposals.
+Grade: 10/10.

 **Project 8**: TTT-Plot and Performance Profile evaluations of solutions for the MAX-QBFPT problem.
 Grade: 10/10.

 **Project 9**: GRASP metaheuristic for the Professor Allocation Problem.
 Grade: 10/10.